samvictor/fcms/README.md

 Go into the *Authentication* section of your Firebase Console (https://console.firebase.google.com/project/<project-name>/authentication/users).

-Enable "*Google*" as a sign-in method from the *Sign-In Method* tab.
+Enable "*Email/Password*" as a sign-in method from the *Sign-In Method* tab.

-From the *Users* tab, create your Admin user.
+From the *Users* tab, create your Admin user with the *Add User* button.

 Copy that user's *User UID*.